 John Crittenden, a Kentucky Whig thought “the term ‘qualification,’ as stated in the constitution, had a distinct sense, and excluded the question proposed altogether.”
 Id. at 565.
 He would have substituted “mental competency” for “qualification” but did not offer an amendment to that effect.
 Id.
 Ohio Democrat Benjamin Tappan agreed, “doubt[ing] the constitutional power of the Senate to make such an inquiry[;]” Tappan “knew [of] no authority that they had to enter into an investigation of a question of competency.”
 Id.
 Tappan cautioned that if the Senate undertook to judge mental competency, it “would strike at the very existence of the body.”
 Id.

 Ohio Democrat William Allen thought that “[t]he Senate had a right to inquire into his eligibility; but before exercising that privilege, where was its right to exclude him?”
 Id.
-However, that question—and any other constitutional questions as to jurisdiction—could be decided by the committee created by the resolution.
+This was not an impediment to the inquiry; that question—and any other constitutional questions as to jurisdiction—also could be decided by the committee created by the resolution.
 Id.
 Finally, the resolution should be adopted immediately so that the committee could complete its investigation without delay; “the same evils [that] result from the total exclusion of a member … naturally followed his temporary exclusion.”
 Id.
 [Apparently, several senators were absent from the day’s proceedings on the understanding that “nothing of importance [w]ould be taken up during their absence[.]”
 Id.]
 Pennsylvania Democrat James Buchanan (yes, that one) agreed.
 Id.
 Finally, New York Democrat Silas Wright thought that any judgment as to mental capacity had to be first considered by a committee before the Senate could make its decision.
 Id.

 “While the Niles controversy is not an instance of where the Senate actually excluded a senator-elect because of mental incompetency, yet it does show clearly that the Senate considered without question that it had the constitutional right to refuse to seat Niles if he had been mentally incompetent, because, if it had not considered itself as having that constitutional right, the controversy would never have been referred to a select committee.”
 Conwell Shoup Sykes, Has the Senate of the United States the Constitutional Right to Refuse to Seat a Senator who Presents Proper Credentials from the State Authorities Showing His Due Election to the United States Senate?, 1 Miss.
 L.J.
 211, 219-220 (Oct.
 1928).

-Insanity is a bar to holding office in part because the elected official lacks the requisite capacity to make a meaningful oath of office.
+An inquiry as to a senator’s mental competency is important because its lack a bar to holding office.
+This is, in part, because a mentally incompetent elected official lacks the requisite capacity to make the required obligation imposed by the oath of office.
 “If a person be so to such an extent as not to understand the nature of an oath,” for example, he is not competent as a witness at trial.
 State v.
 Brown, 28 Ohio Dec.
 213, 219 (Com.
 Pl.
 1918)(citing Regina v.
 Hill, 5 Cox’s Criminal Cases 259 (Eng.
 Crim.
 App.
 1851).
 While all of us suffer under some delusions, only those delusions that prevent one from understanding the nature of an oath are disqualifying.
 Id.

 The oath of constitutional support required by Article VI is a “promissory oath in which the declarant promises that he will perform certain duties in the future.”
 Law Students Civil Rights Research Council, Inc. v.
 Wadmond, 401 U.S. 154, 179 (1971)(Black, J., dissenting).
 “The oath of constitutional support requires an individual assuming public responsibilities to affirm, in entirely familiar and traditional language, that he will endeavor to perform his public duties lawfully.”
 Id. at 192 (Marshall, J., dissenting), approved by Cole v.
 Richardson, 405 U.S. 676, 682 (1972).